amanasj/ROP-meta-analysis/README.md

-WARNING:: run each code chunk one at a time.
+WARNING :: run each code chunk one at a time.
 Depending on your machine the whole Rmarkdown file can take a long time to process, especially the Bayesian analysis.
 In particular the nodesplit analysis takes an extremely long time and is very processor intensive.
 I have set this chunk off by default but you can turn it on and run it by changing the chunk header to "eval=TRUE"